 Four Blinn College women's basketball players have signed with four-year programs to continue their academic and athletic careers.

-Jade Rochelle signed with the University of Texas at El Paso, Rayanna Carter signed with the University of Nebraska at Omaha, Kyler Wyatt signed with Alcorn State, and Ke'Asia Williams signed with Prairie View A&M University.
+Jade Rochelle signed with the University of Texas at El Paso, Rayanna Carter signed with the University of Nebraska at Omaha, Kyler Wyatt signed with Alcorn State, Ke'Asia Williams signed with Prairie View A&M University and Aaliyah Holmes signed with Salem University.

 Rochelle, a sophomore forward, earned all-conference honors after leading the Buccaneers in scoring with 11 points and 10.5 rebounds per game.
 Throughout Rochelle's two seasons at Blinn, she recorded 577 rebounds, fifth-highest in Blinn history, and totaled 630 points.